 While these federal initiatives have had an important role in increasing advocacy and interest in school-based mental health services, their recommendations lack the specificity needed for implementation at a scale necessary for significant improvement in outcomes for children.
 For example, they have triggered an explosion of interest and activity in school-based mental health programming, yet outcomes for children who have emotional disturbances continue to be the poorest of all disability groups (Wager et al., in press).
 The field can be characterized as being fragmented and underdeveloped, and confused by conflicting terminology and professional perspectives.

-During the current grant cycle, Study 4: The School-based Mental Health Services Study is examining one of the components in the Center’s model of factors contributing to implementation of an effective system of care; namely, the promotion of collaboration between key agencies.
+Study 4: The School-based Mental Health Services Study examined one of the components in the Center’s model of factors contributing to implementation of an effective system of care; namely, the promotion of collaboration between key agencies.
 It is essential that effective collaboration between the school and mental health systems exist in order to better serve individual children and families, and to facilitate significant improvement in the mental health service delivery system.

-The current study will investigate school-mental health collaboration in the context of the overall mental health system, and will specifically investigate two other factors in the Center’s model: financing methods that are consistent with implementing an effective system of care, and mechanisms that ensure strong family voice at all levels of the system.
+The study investigated school-mental health collaboration in the context of the overall mental health system, and will specifically investigate two other factors in the Center’s model: financing methods that are consistent with implementing an effective system of care, and mechanisms that ensure strong family voice at all levels of the system.

 Conducted from 1999 - 2004, Study 3 described models of school reform operating in urban areas that served diverse populations, and examined the relationship between reform activities and measures of student functioning.
 The Urban School and Community Study (USACS) was designed to investigate the relationship between reforms in regular education, special education and mental health and outcomes for students who have emotional and behavioral disabilities.
 The domains of outcomes at the student level included academic, emotional, behavioral, and community functions.
 This study sought to explicate the reform and restructuring activities of several different school-based models associated with positive outcomes as they occurred in state and local contexts.